 I absolutely loved the beginning of Anna Dressed in Blood, Kendare Blake creates fantastic scary ghosts and the scenes with Cas hunting them were chilling.
 Unfortunately the story fell down for me when it came to the romance.
 Anna not only tries to kill Cas and his friends but he also witnesses her ripping one of his classmates in half yet somewhere in between all the blood and guts he falls in love with her!
 Seriously?
-What on earth makes Cas decide Anna is the
+What on earth makes Cas decide Anna is the girl ghost for him?

 OK so the reason she ended up a ghost was because of a curse placed on her but that doesn't change the fact that she has spent years murdering anyone who has come into contact with her.
 I felt sorry for what she went through in her life and I could have got on board with Cas wanting to help absolve her of her crimes and send her on to a peaceful afterlife - what I couldn't get on board with was him falling in love with her!
 There just didn't seem to be any reason for him to feel like that after the things he has seen her do.